 If provided, indicates that the Action can create multiple target files by processing multiple independent source files simultaneously.
-(The canonical example is "batch compilation" of multiple object files by passing multiple source files to a single invocation of a compiler such as Microsoft's Visual C/C++ compiler.)
-If the $batch_key$ argument evaluates True and is not a callable object, the configured Action object will cause scons to collect all targets built with the Action object and configured with the same construction environment into single invocations of the Action object's command line or function.
-Command lines will typically want to use the $CHANGED_SOURCES$ construction variable (and possibly $CHANGED_TARGETS$ as well) to only pass to the command line those sources that have actually changed since their targets were built.
+(The canonical example is "batch compilation" of multiple object files by passing multiple source files to a single invocation of a compiler such as Microsoft Visual C++.
+If the batch_key argument evaluates True and is not a callable object, the configured Action object will cause scons to collect all targets built with the Action object and configured with the same construction environment into single invocations of the Action object's command line or function.
+Command lines will typically want to use the \$CHANGED_SOURCES construction variable (and possibly \$CHANGED_TARGETS as well) to only pass to the command line those sources that have actually changed since their targets were built.
 Example:

+'''

-a = Action('build \$CHANGED_SOURCES', batch_key=True)
+a = Action('build $CHANGED_SOURCES', batch_key=True)

+'''